Gantt Chart Alternatives for Project and Project Portfolio Management

 Using them for agile processes is like using a tank to mow a lawn.

-There are Alternatives to Gantts that are Better
+Alternatives to Gantts that are Better

 Around 2015 there were other project managers, like yourself, who were sick of the Gantt chart and how useless, inefficient, and time-wasting it is.
 When they needed it to work, it felt absolutely worthless.
 So they sat down and asked themselves: What goes into actual successful project management?
 Team dynamics.
 Collaboration.
 Communication.
 Clarity.
 Momentum.
 Leadership.